zopefoundation/ZEO/README.rst

 `Configuring event logs <logs.rst>`_ for information on configuring server logs.

-An **easy way to get started** with configuration is to run an add-hoc server and copy the generated configuration.

 The zeo section must list the address.
 All the other keys are optional.